aaz25/431-2021/labs/lab01/lab01.md

     will not grade Lab 01 with those elements in mind.
 (Spelling, grammar, syntax and the rest will matter for grading purposes in all other assignments this term.)

+A detailed answer sketch and grading rubric for this Lab will be provided on the day after the deadline.